-- by placing the @Priority annotation on the bean class of a managed bean or session bean, or - by placing the @Priority annotation on the bean class that declares the producer method, field or resource.
+- by placing the @Priority annotation on the bean class of a managed bean, or - by placing the @Priority annotation on the bean class that declares the producer method, field or resource.

-5.1.1.2.
 Declaring selected alternatives for a bean archive

 An alternative may be explicitly declared using the <alternatives> element of the beans.xml file of the bean archive.
 The <alternatives> element contains a list of bean classes and stereotypes.
 An alternative is selected for the bean archive if either: